 Basmati rice:

 Basmati rice is a kitchari essential due to its soft nature and easy-to-digest properties.
-Eating the basmati rice along with the mung dal creates a “perfect protein” meaning it provides all of the 9 essential amino acids.
-If basmati rice is not preferred, one can replace this with an equal amount of white quinoa.
+Eating Basmati rice along with the mung dal creates a “perfect protein” meaning it provides all of the 9 essential amino acids.
+If basmati rice is not preferred, you can replace this with an equal amount of white quinoa.

 Fresh lemon juice:

-Fresh lemon juice is used to add a touch of immune boosting vitamin C while simultaneously aiding in the flushing of toxins and providing us with essential digestive enzymes.
+Fresh lemon juice is used to add a touch of immune-boosting vitamin C while simultaneously flushing toxins and providing you with essential digestive enzymes.

 Fresh ginger:

 Fresh ginger is unparalleled in its ability to heal during times of illness.
-Some of its major health benefits include boosting the digestion and immunity, detoxifying the system, relieving nausea, promoting sweating and alleviating fever.
+Some of its major health benefits include boosting digestion and immunity, detoxifying the system, relieving nausea, promoting sweating, and alleviating fever.

 Spices (black pepper, turmeric, cumin, fennel, brown mustard seed):